-- 2½ tsp active yeast
+- 2½ teaspoon active yeast

 - 3 ½ cups all-purpose flour

-- 1 tsp salt
+- 1 teaspoon salt

-- ½ tsp pure vanilla extract
+- ½ teaspoon pure vanilla extract

-- 3 tbsp granulated sugar
+- 3 tablespoons granulated sugar

-- 1 tbsp brown sugar
+- 1 tablespoons brown sugar

-- 1 egg
+- 1 large egg

-- 2 tbsp butter melted
+- 2 tablespoonss unsalted butter melted

-- ¾ cup milk warm
+- ¾ cup whole milk warm

 - 1½ cups brown sugar

-- 1½ tsp cinnamon
+- 1½ teaspoons ground cinnamon

-- ½ cup butter melted
+- ½ cup unsalted butter melted

 - Dip each dough ball into melted butter, remove with a fork then roll in sugar mixture until it's all coated.
-Once all balls are coated and are in the pan, cover pan with plastic wrap or a damp cloth and let rise for 45 minutes or until dough almost doubles in size.
+Once all balls are coated and are in the bundt pan, cover the pan with plastic wrap or a damp cloth and let rise for 45 minutes or until the dough almost doubles in size.